-Each group of riders were supported by volunteer ride leaders from Belles on Bikes.
+Each group of riders was supported by volunteer ride leaders from Belles on Bikes.
 Belles on Bikes is a network of women’s cycling groups in Scotland, developed and supported by Cycling UK.
-The groups are fun by volunteers, who support other women to get cycling in a supportive, inclusive and friendly environment.
+The groups are run by volunteers, who support other women to get cycling in a supportive, inclusive and friendly environment.

 It was my first ever group ride and I’d never ridden that distance before.
-It was a great atmosphere, everyone was really supportive and friendly.
-The scenery was fabulous – I’ve lived in the area all my life but I had no idea how extensive the cycling routes are.
-It was good to meet like-minded people and I’m already planning a ride with some of the people I met.
+It was a great atmosphere, everyone was really supportive and friendly

 Carolynn Key, Belles Big Ride participant

-Julie Rand, Women’s Festival of Cycling Coordinator at Cycling UK said: “It’s great to see so many women celebrating the Women’s Festival of Cycling and ultimately enjoying riding their bikes together.
-There are ten Belles on Bikes groups around Scotland, so we’d encourage women of all abilities and ages to give cycling a try in an inclusive and friendly environment.”
+Julie Rand, Women’s Festival of Cycling co-ordinator at Cycling UK said: “It’s great to see so many women celebrating the Women’s Festival of Cycling and ultimately enjoying riding their bikes together.
+There are 10 Belles on Bikes groups around Scotland, so we’d encourage women of all abilities and ages to give cycling a try in an inclusive and friendly environment.”

-- The Women’s Festival of Cycling is run by national cycling charity Cycling UK across the UK to encourage and inspire women to cycle. https://www.cyclinguk.org/ride/womens-festival-cycling
+- The Women’s Festival of Cycling is run by national cycling charity Cycling UK across the UK to encourage and inspire women to cycle

 - Belles on Bikes is a network of women's cycling groups in Scotland, developed and supported by Cycling UK.
 The groups are fun by volunteers, who support other women to get cycling in a supportive, inclusive and friendly environment